How to change from a sole trader to limited company

 It’s really important to keep the correct financial records as the director of a limited company.
 Choosing an accounting software is the best way to have the records you need.

-Bokio is a free accounting software perfect for limited companies.
-Bokio’s bookkeeping, invoicing and expenses software has everything you need to manage your business finances in one place.
+Bokio accounting software perfect for limited companies.
+With Bokio accounting software, you can do your bookkeeping, invoicing, and manage your finances in one place.
 Plus, you can submit automated Making Tax Digital VAT Returns to HMRC.
 Accounting is kept simple, so you have more time to spend managing your business.